 In practice, this review of the effectiveness of the system of internal control is an ongoing process incorporating the various elements described above.
-This review has carried out throughout 2021/22 and encompassed the following:
+This review has carried out throughout 2022/23 and encompassed the following:

-The ongoing review of existing corporate policies and production and approval of new or revised policies and procedures in accordance with best practice.
-This included a refreshed Treasury Management and Annual Investment Strategy, which was reviewed to ensure there was no direct exposure to Russia from our investments, an updated Medium Term Financial Strategy, a new Communications, Engagement and Consultation Strategy, a review of the Council's Emergency and Business Continuity Planning approach.
+• The ongoing review of existing corporate policies and production and approval of new or revised policies and procedures in accordance with best practice.
+This included a refreshed Treasury Management and Annual Investment Strategy, an updated Medium Term Financial Strategy, a revised Procurement Policy, an update to the Anti-Social Behaviour Procedure, a revised Domestic Abuse Strategy and an Options Appraisal of the potential for shared services.
+A revised Risk Management Policy was also drafted during the year which will be approved in 2023/24.